hoheinzollern/workshop-cybersikkehed/day1/Exercise2/Exercise2.md

 * [C documentation](https://devdocs.io/c/)

 ## Exercise 2a
-First, we are going to create our very own C program.<br>
+First, we are going to create our very own C program.

-If this feels ridiculously easy, go on the hunt in the documentation and find something fun to implement.<br>
+If this feels ridiculously easy, go on the hunt in the documentation and find something fun to implement.
 * Open your favorite IDE
 * Create a new file, 2a.c, then write
 ```c